Determine the Type of Contractor License You Need

 Obtain Your Contractor License Bond

-A surety bond is not a mandatory requirement to obtain a contractor's license.
+A Tennessee contractor license bond is not a mandatory requirement to obtain a contractor's license.
 However, an indemnity such as a “Guaranty Agreement” or bond may be required.

 A Contractor’s License Bond form can be downloaded here.
 When filing the form, be sure it has the original signatures and it is the exact format as the Board’s form.
 Any deviations may lead to your application being rejected.